 AED battery changing

 Practical observations during your training day and a final multi-choice question paper at the end of your course.

 Candidates who successfully pass all the practical elements of the course and pass the final multi-choice paper will be awarded an Ofqual approved QNUK Level 3 Award in Responding to Incidents with an AED (RQF)

-This is valid for 1 year from the date of the course, you will receive an A4 size certificate and also a wallet/purse size plastic qualification card.
+This is valid for 1 year from the assessment date of the course, learners will receive an A4 size certificate, a PDF copy of the certificate, and also a wallet/purse size plastic qualification card.